voidspace/voidspace.github.io/index.md

 Familiarity with industry standard tools such as git, mercurial, postgresql and jenkins.
 Three years spent wrestling MongoDB for Juju.

 Organiser and compere of the Python Language Summit 2010-2014 and the Dynamic Languages VM Summit at PyCon 2011.
+Keynote speaker at PyCon New Zealand 2013, PyCon India 2014.

 #### Past Work

+* 2011 - present

+  Python teaching and training, from 2011-2018 on behalf of David Beazley.
+Primarily for HP and HP enterprise in the UK and Ireland.

 * 2017 - 2018 Principle Test Automation Engineer for Red Hat Ansible